pr4sh4nth/pr4sh4nth/README.md

 - 👋 I’m Prashanth.
 - 👀 I’m interested in all things related to Software Engineering.
 - 🌱 I’m currently learning how to code better with TypeScript and Python.
-- 💞️ I’m looking to collaborate on all things related to Web Development.
+- 💞️ I’m looking to collaborate on all things related to Software Engineering.
 - 📫 How to reach me: Email me at sutty.prashanth@gmail.com

 <!---